 Tres leches cake was something that I heard of many years ago, but up until recently, I had never tried.
 I’m not really sure why since I have always thought to myself that I needed to try it one of these days.
 Cake soaked in sweet milk and topped with whipped cream?
 Excuse me, but I should have jumped on that the second I heard about it.

 But no. Years went by and I never tried it until now when I decided to finally just make one myself.
 Let me tell you, it was worth the wait!
-Creamy, soft, sweet, and delicious.
+This is adapted from the Alton Brown tres leches cake recipe and it is creamy, soft, sweet, and delicious.
 Oh yes, you want to make this cake.
 While it takes some time, it is very easy to do and your patience will be rewarded.

 First, cream a stick of softened butter.
 Don’t rush this step.
 Cream the butter until it is light, smooth, and fluffy.
 It should resemble cream cheese frosting more than whipped butter.

 Once the butter is creamed, add eggs and vanilla until thoroughly combined.
 To that, you will then add the dry ingredients: cake flour, baking soda, and salt.
 Once the ingredients are combined, keep the mixer going for a few more minutes to beat some air into your batter.
 This will give you a fluffier cake.